top of page

 Over time, this can lead to:

-• and reluctance to commit further funding — even where opportunities are genuine
+• Reluctance to commit further funding — even where opportunities are genuine

 6. Final Thoughts